-Note: We want content from individuals who have industry level experience in the edur.
-If you’re a freelance writer trying to get experience, feel free to apply separately!
+Note: We want content from individuals who have industry-level experience in the education space.

-Break up your content, so it’s easy to read.
+- Break up your content, so it’s easy to read.
 This means including headings, subheadings, bullets, and any other visual elements to increase the readability of your piece.
-Write in clear, direct and succinct sentences. (i.e. don’t use big words to sound clever!)
+Write in clear sentences. (i.e. don’t use big words to sound clever!)

-Your article should be education-neutral and written with an intent to add value to our readers.
+- Your article should be education-neutral and written with the intent to add value to our readers.

-Only 2 links throughout the article.
-If placement of links is your goal, then The College Monk is not a good fit for you, unless that link actually is relevant and provides value, e.g link to a blog article back to your site that is helpful and relevant and NOT a product page.)
+- Only 2 links throughout the article.
+If the placement of links is your goal, then The College Monk is not a good fit for you unless that link is relevant and provides value, (i.e link to a blog article back to your site that is helpful and relevant and NOT a product page.)

 - At least 1 – 2 Internal links are required to the most relevant content on The College Monk, external links for citing purposes are welcomed too.

-- A minimum of 1-2 images in total are required for either paragraphs including one featured image.
+- A minimum of 1-2 images in total are required, including one featured image.
 If an image cannot be provided that is fine we will take care of it.

 - Actionable Takeaways.
-Recap the takeaways of your article as bullet points at the end of your post.
+Recap the takeaways of your article as bullet points or a conclusion at the end of your post.

-- First, we’ll collaborate and agree on a topic and title.
+- First, agree on a topic and title.
 Don’t start writing until we’ve done this!
 But please don’t feel intimidated and pitch us your ideas if you have any.

 - Once we’ve agreed on the topic, give us a deadline for when you expect to submit the article for us to review.

-After you’ve written your draft, send it to me as a Google Doc.
+After you’ve written your draft, send it to us as a Google Doc.
 Use these sharing settings: